Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 The loss during training was quantified using binary cross-entropy, the standard choice for binary classification problems.
 Training was conducted over a maximum of 100 epochs with a batch size of 32.
 In order to reduce training time, after 5 consecutive epochs with no improvement for the validation loss, further epochs were skipped, balancing computational efficiency and the model's ability to learn from the training data.
-Especially when training with measurement steps $k >= 3$, this early stopping was important, because the highest accuracy has been reached almost after the first epoch, see @fnn-training-step-5.
+This early stopping was necessary, especially when training with measurement steps $k >= 3$, because the highest accuracy has been reached almost after the first epoch, see @fnn-training-step-5.
-Extending the training beyond 100 epochs did not significantly improve accuracy as can be seen in @fnn-training-step-1.
+Extending the training beyond 100 epochs did not significantly improve accuracy, as shown in @fnn-training-step-1.
-After training, the model's accuracy was evaluated by using the previously unseen test data.
+After training, the model's accuracy was evaluated using the previously unseen test data.
 This configuration led to the model's successful differentiation between the two backend types, see @evaluation.

 #figure(